Syntax Guide

 allow_slugs:

-- team_name/project_name/*Allow access by all repositories:
+- team_name/project_name/**Allow to be referenced by all repositories

 key: value